Goop² Documentation

 • Category: Content

-• Insert policy: group for posts, owner for blog config
+• Access: group read/insert/update/delete for posts, owner for blog config

 Enquete